Keluaa/Kokkos.jl/docs/src/calling_c.md

 [`ExecutionSpace`](@ref), [`MemorySpace`](@ref) needed and [other functions](@ref Environment).

 Upon loading `Kokkos.jl`, this wrapper library is not loaded (and maybe not compiled).
-Therefore most Kokkos functions will not work (some methods might be missing, others will raise an error).
+Therefore, most Kokkos functions will not work (some methods might be missing, others will raise an error).

 To load the wrapper library you can use [`Kokkos.load_wrapper_lib`](@ref) or